cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_10-00-00_advantages-of-using-iele-en.md

 Unlike the Ethereum Solidity compiler, the Cardano compiler doesn't allow inline bytecodes.
 Instead, the typical reasons people write inline code are handled by built-in functions.
 (More will be added if needed.)

-In EVM, it's possible to create a contract without calling its constructor.
+In the EVM, it's possible to create a contract without calling its constructor.
 That is impossible in IELE.

 ### IELE as a foundation for future benefits